-- concentration.
-The Sochi Appellants submit that a normal level of sodium is strong evidence that those samples were not tampered with. - 113.
-Second, in any event, in respect of the samples that did show a high sodium concentration, there are a multitude of causes other than tampering that may account for those elevated sodium levels.
-High levels of sodium in individual samples from Russian athletes who competed at Sochi are therefore not necessarily indicative of wrongdoing.
-In this regard, the Sochi Appellants submit that: - The size of the reference population selected by Prof. Burnier for the purpose of establishing normal reference ranges for urinary sodium concentrations is not large enough to provide a reliable set of mean and standard deviation values. - It is also unclear, in any event, whether the reference population (namely athletes who competed at the Olympic Winter Games in Vancouver in 2010) was medically, racially or dietarily representative of the Russian athletes who competed at Sochi.
+- It is also unclear, in any event, whether the reference population (namely athletes who competed at the Olympic Winter Games in Vancouver in 2010) was medically, racially or dietarily representative of the Russian athletes who competed at Sochi.
 The validity of the comparison between the reference population and the Sochi samples is therefore questionable. - Individual urine samples are not a reliable indicator of individual sodium intake.
-This is because levels of urinary analytes (e.g. sodium) are dynamic and often vary significantly depending on the physiological state of the person providing the sample. - In addition, there are a multitude of individual physiological factors such as blood pressure and state of hydration and external factors such as food intake and eating habits that can significantly affect urinary sodium concentration.
-As such, it is not possible to describe a particular sodium value as "normal" or "abnormal" without knowing the physiological state, bodyweight and medical condition of the individual at the time the sample is provided. - 114.
+This is because levels of urinary analytes (e.g. sodium) are dynamic and often vary significantly depending on the physiological state of the person providing the sample. - In addition, there are a multitude of individual physiological factors, such as blood pressure and state of hydration, and external factors, such as food intake and eating habits, that can significantly affect urinary sodium concentration.
+As such, it is not possible to describe a particular sodium value as "normal" or "abnormal" without knowing the physiological state, bodyweight and medical condition of the individual at the time the sample is provided. - 112.
 Third, in order to measure the sodium concentration in the "outlier" samples, it was necessary for those samples to be diluted by the laboratory.
 If dilution is carried out incorrectly, then this can result in a substantial multiplication error.
-In the circumstances, it cannot be ruled out that the values that the IOC's expert identified as "non-physiological" are, in fact, the product of errors in the laboratory's dilution process rather than evidence of sample manipulation. - (iii)DNA Analysis - 115.
-With respect to the DNA analysis commissioned by the IOC, the Sochi Appellants submit that contrary to the IOC's position, this forensic evidence in fact supports the Sochi Appellants' case that no tampering of samples occurred.

-- 116. First, only two of the 139 urine samples subjected to DNA testing were shown to have a mixture of two or more individuals' DNA.
-This confirms that the urine in the Sochi Appellants' sample bottles was indeed their own urine, rather than someone else's urine. - 117.
+In the circumstances, it cannot be ruled out that the values that the IOC's expert identified as "non-physiological" are, in fact, the product of errors in the laboratory's dilution process rather than evidence of sample manipulation. - (iii) DNA Analysis - 113.
+With respect to the DNA analysis commissioned by the IOC, the Sochi Appellants submit that contrary to the IOC's position, this forensic evidence in fact supports the Sochi Appellants' case that no tampering of samples occurred. - 114.
+First, only two of the 139 urine samples subjected to DNA testing were shown to have a mixture of two or more individuals' DNA.
+This confirms that the urine in the Sochi Appellants' sample bottles was indeed their own urine, rather than someone else's urine. - 115.
 Second, with respect to the two samples which were reported as having more than one person's DNA: - The IOC inexplicably waited more than 10 months before it transmitted the relevant DNA reports to the Sochi Appellants in October 2017.
 This significantly impeded the Sochi Appellants' ability to properly analyse the reports and to prepare detailed rebuttal evidence. - In any event, notwithstanding that inexplicable delay, the Sochi Appellants have obtained expert DNA evidence from an independent forensic scientist, Dr. Susan Pope, which establishes that there is a possibility that the mixture was caused by contamination or other irregularities before or during the testing process.
 Further, Dr. Pope explained that the quantity of extraneous DNA found in those two samples was very small.
 This does not fit with Dr. Rodchenkov's explanation that urine from several athletes was mixed for the purposes of substituting samples.